 Antonio Esteve, Ph.D. has served as a Director of the Company since May 2002.
-Dr. Esteve has been with Laboratorios del Dr. Esteve, S.A. ("Esteve") since 1984 and is currently a member of the Executive Committee of Esteve and Director of Scientific and Commercial Operations.
+Dr. Esteve has been with Laboratorios del Dr. Esteve, S.A. ("Laboratorios Esteve") since 1984 and is currently a member of the Executive Committee of Laboratorios Esteve and Director of Scientific and Commercial Operations.
 He currently serves as an elected member of the Advisory Board for research and development of the Spanish Ministry of Science and Technology.
 From 1998 to 2001 he served as Chairman of the Advisory Committee on Trade and Economics of the International Federation of Pharmaceutical Manufacturers Association (IFPMA).
-Since 1986, Dr. Esteve has served as Professor at the Autonomous University of Barcelona, School of Pharmacy.
-In 1982, Dr. Esteve was employed by McNeil Pharmaceutical where he specialized in pharmaceutical marketing.
+Since 1986, Dr. Esteve has served as Professor at the Autonomous University of Barcelona, School of Pharmaceutical where he specialized in pharmaceutical marketing.
 Dr. Esteve holds a Ph.D. in Pharmaceutical Science and a degree in Pharmacy from the University of Barcelona, Faculty of Pharmacy.

 Max E. Link, Ph.D. has served as a Director of the Company since October 1996.
 He also served as a Director of ATI from October 1996 to 1998.
 Dr. Link has held a number of executive positions with pharmaceutical and health care companies.
-He currently serves on the boards of directors of eight other publicly-traded life science companies: Alexion Pharmaceuticals, Inc., Celsion Corporation, Protein Design Labs, Inc., Human Genome Sciences, Inc., Cell Therapeutics, Inc., Columbia Laboratories, Inc., CytRx Corporation and Access Pharmaceuticals, Inc. From March 2001 until August 2003, Dr. Link served as Chairman and Chief Executive Officer of Centerpulse, Ltd. From May 1993 until June 1994, Dr. Link was Chief Executive Officer of Corange Limited, the parent company of Boehringer Mannheim and DePuy Acromed, Inc. Prior to that time, he served in a number of positions within Sandoz Pharma, Ltd., including Chief Executive Officer from 1987 until April 1992, and Chairman from April 1992 until May 1993.
+He currently serves on the board of directors of six other publicly-traded life science companies: Alexion Pharmaceuticals, Inc., Celsion Corporation, Protein Design Labs, Inc., Human Genome Sciences, Inc., Cell Therapeutics, Inc. and Access Pharmaceuticals, Inc. From March 2001 until August 2003, Dr. Link served as Chairman and Chief Executive Officer of Centerpulse, Ltd. From May 1993 until June 1994, Dr. Link was Chief Executive Officer of Corange Limited, the parent company of Boehringer Mannheim, now F. Hoffmann La Roche & CIE AG, and DePuy, Inc. Prior to that time, he served in a number of positions within Sandoz Pharma, Ltd., now Novartis Pharma, Ltd., including Chief Executive Officer from 1987 until April 1992, and Chairman from April 1992 until May 1993.

 Herbert H. McDade, Jr. has served as a Director of the Company since June 1996 and as its Chairman since June 2000.
-Mr. McDade is the Chairman of Access Pharmaceuticals, Inc., and a member of the board of directors of one other publicly-held company, CytRx Corporation.
+Mr. McDade is the Chairman of Access Pharmaceuticals, Inc., and until January 5, 2003, was a member of the board of directors of one other publicly-held company, CytRx Corporation.
 Mr. McDade was employed by the Upjohn Company for 20 years, served for 14 years as President of Revlon Health Care Pharmaceuticals and Revlon Health Care International, and served as Chairman and President of Armour Pharmaceutical Company from 1986 to 1990.

 Marvin E. Rosenthale, Ph.D. has served as a Director of the Company since 1998 and was a Director of ATI from October 1996 to 1998.
 Dr. Rosenthale currently serves on the boards of directors of a publicly-held company, AMDL, Inc., and several privately-held companies.
-He was the President and Chief Executive

-Officer of Allergan Ligand Retinoid Therapeutics, Inc., from 1994 until 1997 and served as Vice President in 1993.
+He was the President and Chief Executive Officer of Allergan Ligand Retinoid Therapeutics, Inc., from 1994 until 1997 and served as Vice President in 1993.
 From 1990 to 1993, Dr. Rosenthale served as Vice President, Drug Discovery Worldwide, at R.W.
 Johnson Pharmaceutical Research Institute.
 From 1977 to 1990, Dr. Rosenthale served in a variety of positions in drug discovery research for Ortho Pharmaceutical, including director of the divisions of pharmacology and biological research and executive director of drug discovery research.
 From 1960 to 1977, he served in various positions with Wyeth Laboratories.
-Dr. Rosenthale received a Ph.D. in pharmacology from Hahnemann Medical College, an M.Sc. in pharmacology from Philadelphia College of Pharmacy & Science and a B.Sc. in pharmacy from the Philadelphia College of Pharmacy & Science.
+Dr. Rosenthale received a Ph.D. in pharmacology from Hahnemann Medical College, an M.Sc. in pharmacology from Philadelphia College of Pharmacy & Science.